 Power to the people

-I’ve talked before about how we as professionals often speak a different language to the public.
+I’ve written elsewhere about how we as professionals often speak a different language to the public.
 Our ‘engagement’ with local residents can often seem superficial and I’m rarely convinced that our priorities match theirs, even when we have the best intentions.
 You only have to glance at Twitter to see the level of anger currently from people who feel they’re not listened to.
 That’s why I’m excited by the increase in participatory democratic approaches like citizen’s assemblies, as a way to both identify what really matters to people and to give them power to be part of the solution, as they were in Ireland’s abortion debate.
 More of this sort of thing please.
 We should ask people directly what would improve their area, what would make them happier.
 Posh areas might say an organic butchers, poorer places might say buses; either way it’s fantastically useful information.
 Adam Lent and Jess Studdert from NLGN have put forward some great arguments for relinquishing decision-making powers to communities; Dave Buck and Lillie Wenzel from the King’s Fund have written a good introduction; and this article has some interesting examples of it happening in practice.

 Neighbourhoods versus whole regions